 Spinacia oleracea (38 days) F-1 hybrid.
-Always stands as strong in November as our former senator Olympia Snowe.
-An outstanding performer for the fall crop and even early winter but not as hardy as Winter Bloomsdale, Olympia grows fast, producing enormous yields of mostly smooth leaves up to 5x6" almost entirely lacking in oxalic-acid taste, so her mild flavor goes down easily.
+An outstanding performer for the fall crop and early winter, Olympia grows fast, producing enormous yields of mostly smooth leaves up to 5x6".
+Almost entirely lacking in oxalic-acid taste, the mild flavor is paired with lush texture.
 But Olympia can’t stand the heat and bolts quickly when planted in spring.
-Resistant to DM1,2,3,5,8,9,11,12,14, possibly 16.
+Resistant to DM 1, 2, 3, 5, 8, 9, 11, 12, 14, possibly 16.
 Cold-hardy. ⑤

 Log in to start or resume an order

 1,500–2,800 seeds/oz. ¼ oz packet sows 30–50 ft; 1 oz plants 120–200 ft.

 Days to maturity are from date of direct seeding.

 Culture: Very hardy, spinach prefers cool temperatures.
 Planted as soon as the ground can be worked in spring to avoid early bolting.
 Minimum germination temperature 35°, optimal range 45–65°.
 Spinach seed will not germinate in soil temperatures above 85°.
 For fall crop try late July–Aug. sowing; to overwinter, sow late Aug.–Sept.
 Heavy nitrogen requirements, but avoid applying high-nitrogen fertilizers shortly before harvest to prevent high nitrate levels in the leaves.